ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

     Disk /dev/sdb: 21.5 GB, 21474836480 bytes Disk identifier: 0x2b5072d1
     ```

-3. Confirm local discs are not included in the multipath devices.
+3. Confirm that local discs are not included in the multipath devices.
 The following command shows the devices that are blacklisted.
    ```
    multipath -l -v 3 | grep sd <date and time>
    ```